4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Translate user messages, you choose the base language and the language you want to translate to
+Translate user messages, you choose the base language and the language you want to translate to

 ---